Is it safe to travel to Israel?

 Will I have an assigned seat on the bus?

 No, seats are not assigned.
 However, the front two rows of seats are reserved for the guide and teacher (s).
-Otherwise you may sit anywhere you like on your bus and change seats from day to day.
+On the first day, you may sit anywhere you like on your bus.
+We will rotate seats from day to day to give you a different view each day, and the opportunity to meet more people on the bus.
 If you are on a larger trip with multiple buses, you will travel on the same bus each day.

 Are there bathrooms on the bus?